klonyyy/MCUViewer-docs/documentation/Introduction/Introduction.md

-# MCUViewer
+# Introduction

 MCUViewer is a non-intrusive GUI debug tool for microcontrollers which allows to quickly visualize values of variables.

 ## Downloads

-MCUViewer can be downloaded from the [website](https://mcuviewer.com).
+MCUViewer can be downloaded from the [MCUViewer website](https://mcuviewer.com).
+TODO: fix link

 ## Installation

 ### Windows

 On Windows MCUViewer can be either installed or unpacked.
-Unpacking might be prefereable in some cases as it does not require admin rights.
+Unpacking might be preferable in some cases as it does not require admin rights.

 * Installing - download the *.zip file, unpack it, and double click the installer.
 Follow the instructions.
 * Unpacking - download the *.zip file, unpack it, and unpack the installer once again.
-Copy the unpacked folders to a prefered location.
+Copy the unpacked folders to a preferred location.
 Run by double clicking the `MCUViewer.exe` file from bin directory.

 ### Linux